Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Dealing with Body Image Issues

-Loose skin, scars, and new attention can be overwhelming — but self-love takes time.
+Loose skin or scars can feel overwhelming — remember, self-love takes time.

 Weight Regain After Surgery